CMake in AimRT

 OFF

-Whether to compile parameter plugin
+Whether to compile the parameter plugin

 AIMRT_BUILD_LOG_CONTROL_PLUGIN